 ALTERNATIVE TO GOODWILL # 2 // Send to FRIENDS

-I always do this with Lewie’s clothes that are still in good condition, or that I’m semi-precious about.
+I always do this with my toddlers clothes that are still in good condition, or that I’m semi-precious about.
 Instead of donating, I pack them up and send to family and friends with younger babies.
-Before I thought I’d be sad about giving away Lewie’s clothes, but when I see pictures of others wearing his outfits, it makes me so happy, almost sentimental, to know that his clothes are getting another round of love and not just stored uselessly my closet.
-I also do this with my clothes that I’m not ready to donate, but also don’t get much wear.
+Before I thought I’d be sad about giving away my child’s clothes, but when I see pictures of others wearing his outfits, it makes me so happy, almost sentimental, to know that his clothes are getting another round of love and not just stored uselessly my closet.
+I also do this with my clothes that don’t get much wear.

 ALTERNATIVE TO GOODWILL # 3 // Sell to ThreadUp